 The Scripps Diabetes Prevention Program is free and can help people with prediabetes cut their risk of developing type 2 diabetes in half.
-The Diabetes Prevention Program research study showed that making modest behavior changes helped participants lose 5 to 7 percent of their body weight — that is 10 to 14 pounds for a person weighing 200 pounds.
-These lifestyle changes reduced the risk of developing type 2 diabetes by 58 percent in people with prediabetes.
+The Diabetes Prevention Program research study showed that making modest behavior changes helped participants lose 5% to 7% of their body weight — that is 10 to 14 pounds for a person weighing 200 pounds.
+These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people with prediabetes.

 - Trained lifestyle coaches

 - Fully recognized by the Centers for Disease Control

 - Group support